College World Series: Florida Faces Familiar Foe In Opener - ESPN 98.1 FM - 850 AM WRUF

 — NCAA Baseball (@NCAABaseball) June 11, 2024

-Though Florida (34-28) enters the final stage with the worst win-loss record on paper, sophomore outfielder Michael Robertson, who came up with the walk off hit against Clemson to punch their ticket, says the team is ready to put up a fight.
+Though Florida (34-28) enters the final stage with the worst win-loss record, sophomore outfielder Michael Robertson, who came up with the walk-off hit against Clemson to punch their ticket, says the team is ready to put up a fight.

 “Our backs have been up against the wall for what feels like the majority of the year,” he said following the game.
 “We’re battle-tested.”